 The RTP uses projections for future growth and development that are based on current trends and approved land uses, policies, and ordinances.
-It identifies the basic land-use assumptions through the year 2045, including forecasts of future population and employment, and the resulting demand on the region's arterial and collector street system.
+It identifies the basic land-use assumptions through the year 2049, including forecasts of future population and employment, and the resulting demand on the region's arterial and collector street system.
 Future travel conditions were developed through travel demand modeling, using a peer-reviewed model developed in collaboration with the Oregon Department of Transportation's Transportation Planning and Analysis Unit (TPAU).

-1. Planning Period
+Planning Period

-The RTP serves as a guide for the management of existing transportation facilities and for the design and implementation of future transportation facilities through 2045.
+The RTP serves as a guide for the management of existing transportation facilities and for the design and implementation of future transportation facilities through 2049.
 The Plan provides the framework and foundation for the region's transportation future.
 Policies and project descriptions are provided to enable agencies and the public to understand and track projects that will be needed over the next 25 years.
-The Plan looks at different types of transportation opportunities

-"The RTP serves as a guide for the management of existing transportation facilities and for the design and implementation of future transportation facilities through 2045." that are available and potentially beneficial, and considers how these various elements could fit together to foster a coordinated system by improving system management and operation.
+The Plan looks at different types of transportation opportunities that are available and potentially beneficial and considers how these various elements could fit together to foster a coordinated system by improving system management and operation.

 Although the RTP focuses on intra-regional (within the region) travel, it also addresses interregional (through-region) travel.
 Ultimately, the Plan reflects the balance the region strikes between competing demands for funding and competing views as to the best course for development across the region.
 The funding resources identified in the financial section are only those upon which the region can rely, so the projects identified may be reasonably anticipated to occur with known funding.